Virtual Fall Job and Internship Fair

-The event is hosted by Ohio State Lima and Rhodes State College Career Services Departments.
+The event is hosted by Ohio State Lima Office of Career Development and Engagement and Rhodes State College Career Services Department.
 Over 100 employers from the Northwest Ohio region will be on campus offering part and full time position to a wide variety of career fields.
 The event will take place in the Cook Hall gym and lobby.
 Lima campus students and alumni are strongly encouraged to attend.
 The event is free and open to the public.

 Your mission is to make an "all out" effort to meet with every employer that has the potential to hire you.
 In order to make that happen you will need to be prepared.
 Preparation is the key to making a successful presentation at any job or career fair.
 Job fairs are an excellent opportunity to meet multiple employers in one convenient location.
 These face-to-face forums allow you to learn first-hand about prospective employers and their hiring needs, and to present your credentials in person without a prior appointment.

 Think about your strong points, your goals, the organization and where you want to go within the company.
 Prepare a "one-minute commercial" detailing your background and aspirations.

 Consider where you want to work geographically (Columbus, Miami, Boston - anywhere), what you like doing, what you're looking for in a first job, what your most relevant skills are.

 Prepare your résumé!
 If you need assistance in preparing a résumé, attend résumé workshops, use the examples found in your Career Services office.
 Once you've started, meet with a counselor to "fine tune" your résumé.

 Understand how your skills (or the ones that you want to develop) relate to the organizations and employment opportunities that are available.

 Thoroughly research your "core" companies and gain background information upon which you can base your conversations with the company representatives.
 Check your school's library, career center and company web pages for the information that you'll need to prepare for the event.